 Its healing effects have been known for millennia.
-People treated women problems with a chamomile tea in the past and it is still used for the same problem today.
-In this article we will focus on chamomile healing properties and see how this plant is effective against headaches and migraines.
+People treated women’s problems with it in the past and it is still used for the same problem today.
+In this article, we will focus on chamomile healing properties and see how this plant is effective against headaches and migraines.

-Chamomile can relieve a migraine.
+This powerful herb can relieve a migraine.
 What is a migraine?
-Migraine is a complex condition with a wide range of symptoms.
+It is a complex condition with a wide range of symptoms.
 For many people, its main symptom is a strong headache, but it can also cause disturbed vision, sensitivity to light, sound and odor, nausea and vomiting.

-Migraine symptoms vary from person to person.
+Its symptoms vary from person to person.
 Attacks vary in length and frequency.
-Usually they last from 4-72 hours.
-Migraine can have a major impact on your social life, so you must learn to eliminate it.
+Usually, they last from 4-72 hours.
+It can have a major impact on your social life, so you must learn to eliminate it.

 The chamomile works anti-inflammatory, antispasmodic and has calming properties that can also relieve a migraine.
-Regularly drinking of chamomile tea can help prevent these kinds of problems.
-As soon as you experience symptoms, drink a cup of chamomile tea, as it is like other medicines, it works best if you take it before the headache develops to the full extent.
+Its regular drinking can help prevent these kinds of problems.
+As soon as you experience symptoms, drink a cup of chamomile tea.
+It works best if you take it before the headache develops to the full extent.

 Did you hear of feverfew?
-It is a plant that people also call it a “fake chamomile”.
-People say that feverfew relieves the headache and even a migraine, reduces visual disturbances and nausea.
+It is a plant that people also call it “fake chamomile”.
+They say that feverfew relieves the headache and even a migraine, reduces visual disturbances and nausea.
 Its healing powers were known already in antiquity.

 Dioscuri, a well-known philosopher, recommended it for inflammation.
 Our ancestors also knew it by the folk’s name mother’s herb, and many women used it for menstrual problems, as well as in the cleansing of the uterus after childbirth.

 In ancient times, it was used much more than today, especially for headaches and migraines, also in connection with premenstrual syndrome.
 It works soothing and facilitates digestion.